 For a Computer Forensics Degree Online, your classes may include:

-This course provides students with an introduction to the concepts and systems involved in digital investigations and cybercrime.
-The course discusses recognized incident response policies and procedures for collecting, preserving, analyzing, and reporting digital evidence, cybercrime history, and current and future threats.
+This course is designed to provide students with an introduction to the concepts and systems involved in digital investigations and cyber crime.
+The course explores recognized incident response policies and procedures for collecting, preserving, analyzing, and reporting digital evidence, cyber crime history, and current and future threats.

 Digital Investigations I

 This course will examine digital investigation tools, threats, and techniques.
 Topics may include procedures, steganography, operating systems, tool validation plans, and open source software.

 Principles in Electronic Discovery